noobCode-69/ExcelClone/README.md

 ## Getting Started
 To use this app,
-1) clone the repository
+1) Clone the repository
-2) open the index.html file in your web browser using the live server.
+2) Open the index.html file in your web browser using the live server.

 ## Features
 1) Perform basic cell operations like changing font color, size, and properties like cut,copy,paste